csci-1301/csci-1301.github.io/docs/exercises.md

 #.
 Give three keywords.

 #.
-Write a statement that would display, "Hi Mom!" (without the quotes) followed by a new line on the screen, once inserted in a proper method, compiled, and executed.

-#.
 Write a statement that would display, "Hello!" (without the quotes) followed by a new line on the screen, once inserted in a proper method,
 compiled, and executed.